nhyyebo/ssh-discord-bot/README.md

 ## 🛡️ Security Considerations

-- The bot stores SSH credentials in an `.env` file, which should be kept secure
+- The bot supports both password and key-based SSH authentication
+- **Key-based authentication** is strongly recommended over password authentication
+- When using SSH keys, you can either:
+  - Point to a private key file on the system running the bot (`SSH_PRIVATE_KEY_PATH`)
+  - Provide the key content directly in the `.env` file (`SSH_PRIVATE_KEY`)
-- Consider using a dedicated SSH user with limited permissions for the bot
+- For maximum security, use a dedicated SSH user with restricted permissions
-- For production use, consider implementing SSH key-based authentication instead of password
+- Consider using an SSH key with a passphrase for an additional layer of security
+- The bot never logs or exposes your SSH credentials to Discord users
 - When using Docker, ensure your `.env` file is not included in the image build

 ## 🚀 Advanced Features